Innovation

 Beyond epistemic monoculture

-CODHZ was designed to break that convergence.
-The answer to the question above now has preliminary evidence — published, traceable, and open.
-What follows is the architecture that produced it, and where the research is headed.
+CODHZ was built to investigate what happens when that convergence is broken architecturally — when formally distinct inferential regimes interact through equally formal mechanisms.
+The answer to the opening question now has preliminary evidence: published, traceable, and open.
+What follows describes the architecture that produced it, and the active direction of the research.

 Inferential regimes, not prompts